Umich-DNNG/pynoise/CohnAlpha/documentation/README.md

 # Cohn Alpha Method

 This section of the PyNoise suite is for Cohn Alpha (aka Power Spectral Density) Algorithm analysis.
-If you are unfamiliar with the Power Spectral Density method, please familiarize yourself before using this package and reading the README file.
+If you are unfamiliar with the Cohn Alpha method, please familiarize yourself before using this package and reading the README file.
+Some resources on the Rossi Alpha method can be found below:

+* **[Enter Resource Links Here]**

 ### **Requirements**